 According to Eurostat, an alarming 46% of European citizens do not reach a basic level of digital skills.
 By 2030, the European Commission has set a specific objective to increase this percentage to 80%.
 However, specific policies aimed at this goal are yet to be defined and implemented.
 We propose to amplify regional European frameworks measuring digital skills to make them more inclusive; in doing so, we will explore successful local initiatives and case studies.
 Being 2023 the European Year of Skills, we believe the time has come to bring basic skills back to the centre of the debate on ways to bridge the digital divide and the digital transition to a more fair and inclusive world.

-On June 7th 2023, we will host a hybrid event to advocate for a return of basic skills at the front of the European Skills Agenda: “Episode 1 – Let’s Bring Basic Skills Back In The European Year Of Skills”.
-Join us!
+That is why on June 7th 2023 we hosted a hybrid event to advocate for a return of basic skills at the front of the European Skills Agenda: “Episode 1 – Let’s Bring Basic Skills Back In The European Year Of Skills”.